wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 An API is an intermediate layer that acts as a communication protocol between a consumer and a service, simplifying the consumption of the service.
 In addition to hiding the underlying implementation details of a service, an API provides a secure, controlled, and well-documented approach to access an exposed service.

 ## API format
 OpenAPI Specification (OAS, a.k.a Swagger) format is the underlying representation of an API in Choreo.
-You can import an API using a Swagger definition in the Publisher Portal.
-Additionally, a user can view, edit, import, or download an API definition in OAS format via the API Publisher Portal.
+You can import an API using a Swagger definition in the Choreo console.
+Additionally, a user can view, edit, import, or download an API definition in OAS format via the Choreo console.

 ## API resource path and HTTP methods
 An API comprises one or more resources, each of which has a unique resource path (URI).
 An API Resource has a set of HTTP methods that operates on it.
-The supported HTTP methods are GET, POST, PUT, DELETE, PATCH, HEAD, and OPTIONS.
+The supported HTTP methods are `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, and `OPTIONS`.

 ## API lifecycle
 An API lifecycle comprises the stages an API goes through from creation to retirement.
 API lifecycle is independent of its backend service.
-The lifecycle states are: Created, Prototyped, Published, Deprecated, Blocked, Deployed, and Retired.
+The lifecycle states are: `Created`, `Prototyped`, `Published`, `Deprecated`, `Blocked`, `Deployed`, and `Retired`.

 ## Application
 An Application in Choreo is the logical representation of a physical application such as a mobile app, web app, device, etc. For an application to use an API, the application should subscribe to the relevant APIs it intends to use.
 A subscription to an API happens over a selected business plan.
-The business plan determines the usage quota the application gets.
+The business plan determines the usage quota the subscription gets.
 An application has a consumer key and a consumer secret which acts as the credentials of the application.

 ## Access token
 Choreo uses the OAuth2.0 bearer token-based authentication mechanism to allow a consumer to access an API.